Artist: Anna Ancher (1859–1935)

 What I love about this painting:

-January tends to be dark and rainy here in the Pacific Northwest.
-We were snowed and iced in for two weeks, and then four inches of rain fell in one day and the floods came—boy, do I need a summer day!
-So, I found us this one—a perfect day in Skagen a century ago.
+Winters tends to be dark and rainy here in the Pacific Northwest.
+Sunshine is brief and gloomy skies seem eternal.
+I need a summer day!
+I found us this gorgeous painting last year and loved it so much.
+One of my favorite artists, Anna Ancher gives us a perfect day in Skagen a century ago.

 She is mostly known for her interiors, but Anna Ancher captured the essence of summer in this painting.
 Along with foxgloves, hollyhocks are my favorite summer flowers.
-Hers are beautiful, juxtaposed against the blue sky.
+Anna’s are beautiful, contrasted against the blue sky.
 Her eye for color was amazing.
 The yellow and red flowers perfectly complement the color of the building behind the garden.

 I feel so much better for having had this glorious day in Anna’s serene garden.